iwasz/libstate/README.md

 # Milestones
 1. Static, typesafe API.
 1. Changing states.
-1. Running actions in correct order (partially)
+1. Running actions in the correct order (partially)
 1. Retained input.

 # TODOs
-* [ ] Return neneric std::duration instead aof a std::chrono::nanoseconds
+* [ ] Return generic std::duration instead aof a std::chrono::nanoseconds
 * [ ] There should be an error when adding exit to entry like that : ```entry ([] {}, exit ([] {}))```.
 This is obviously a mistake.
 * [ ] When wrappers are sorted out, pay attention to function / method / lambda argument types (&, &&, universal && etc).
 * [ ] state function should accept parameters in different order (more logical order) : exit, then  transitions, then exit.
 This is because exit action is only needed IF and only if there is at least one transition, but trnsitions can exist WITHOUT an exit action.
-* [ ] Compilation problem when last action has a transition.
+* [x] Compilation problem when last action has a transition.
 * [ ] All sorts of combinations should be possible when creating a state.
 With/without either of : entry, exit, transition.
 Transition should be with or without either of : condition, action (s).
 * [ ] Make state with no actions possible.